microsoft/microsoft-ui-xaml/specs/xaml-resource-references-tracing-spec.md

 ### Remarks

-This property is `true` by default, but for XAML resource reference tracing to work, you must also enable **Native debugging** in Microsoft Visual Studio on the **Debug** page of the project designer.

-When XAML resource reference tracing is enabled and you run your app with the debugger attached, any XAML resource reference errors appear in the **Output** window in Microsoft Visual Studio.
+This property is `true` by default.
+When XAML resource reference tracing is enabled and you run your app with the native debugger attached, any  XAML resource reference errors appear in the **Output** window in Microsoft Visual Studio.

 ## XamlResourceReferenceFailedEventArgs Class